mtlynch/mtlynch.io/content/retrospectives/2023/10/index.md

 Without an office, it would be much harder for us to do things like inspect samples from the manufacturer or perform repairs as needed.

-The day after I saw the first article sample, I called our building manager and asked to extend our lease.
+The day after I saw the first article sample, I called our landlord and asked to extend our lease.
 Fortunately, he hadn't put the office on the market yet, so we were able to stay until the end of the year.

 I'm happy with this decision, as it allows us to slow down the number of major changes happening at once.
 I'd like to be all set with our new manufacturing pipeline before we start redesigning our remaining in-person activities to happen without an office.

 ## Side projects

-### I need to migrate away from RapidAPI for mainly spite reasons
+### I need to migrate away from RapidAPI... for spite

 > **Jerry**: I'd like to return this jacket.
 >